 – “I’ve said the whole season, you don’t win a championship, it’s a failure.
 It’s as simple as that.”

-- “In order for a rivalry to become official, the other team has to win.
-And we haven’t been the Celtics yet.”
+– “In order for a rivalry to become official, the other team has to win.
+And we haven’t beaten the Celtics yet.”

 – On being a part of such a historic, meaningful sports moment: “Ain’t got nothing to do with me right now.
 It’s got nothing to do with me.
 I look back, years from now or even when I was a kid, you talk about being in this situation I’d be really excited.
 But when I’m in the moment right now, I’ve got to play.
 I’ve got to focus on that.
 I can’t focus on the hype about it.”